0xPolygonHermez/zkevm-node/docs/components/aggregator.md

 docker pull okx/x1-node
 ```

-To orchestrate multiple deployments of the different X1 Node components, a `docker-compose.yaml` file for Docker Compose can be used:
+To orchestrate multiple deployments of the different ZKEVM Node components, a `docker-compose.yaml` file for Docker Compose can be used:

 ```yaml
   x1-aggregator: